 Remember, your son needs to learn how to love and respect women.
 His main way of learning that is from YOU.

 ARE YOU HELPING YOUR SON GROW UP TO BECOME A LOVING, RESPONSIBLE, HONORABLE MAN BY SETTING A GOOD EXAMPLE?
 IF YOUR SON GROWS UP TO BE LIKE YOU, WOULD THAT BE A GOOD THING?

 ABOUT ME: Most of the lessons I’ve learned in life I’ve learned through failure.
 I publish my blogs here and on Facebook.
 We welcome and read comments from readers just like you because they help us (and others) think and grow.
 Don’t be shy, chime in.

 I’m the author of “A Call for Courage: Living With Power, Truth and Love In An Age of Intolerance and Fear” (Thomas Nelson Publishers).
 While the official release date is March 13, 2018, you can pre-order it on Amazon, Barnes and Noble, and wherever books are sold.
 If you want to learn more about me, just click here.
 If you’d like to request an interview, or click here to explore the potential of having me speak to your group.

-If you like solid Bible teaching, and want to enjoy God fully, you’ll appreciate Godfactor.com, where you can download my Bible teaching and more.
-If you’re near York, Pa, come visit us on a Sunday at GraceYork.com — and be sure to introduce yourself.
+If you like solid Bible teaching and want to enjoy God fully, you’ll appreciate the Courage Matters App, available on iTunes and Google Play.
+If you’re near York, Pa, come visit us on a Sunday at GenesisYork.com— and be sure to introduce yourself.